 Visually the whole production looks stunning, and the music is as powerful as you’d hope, including many references back to the original show.
 My favourite song is The Beauty Underneath, with its great lyrics and guitar riffs, which doesn’t just draw us into the Phantom’s dark world, but is also a huge moment for Gustave, and the young boy who plays him (Jack Lyall) is superb throughout the show.
 Other highlights include Beneath A Moonless Sky, marking the dramatic moment where the Phantom and Christine are reunited, and the title song performed by Christine towards the end.

 Many online shows, including Love Never Dies above, aren’t fully accessible for people with disabilities, and it can be hard to find shows that are best suited for specific needs.
 But now and again there are accessible productions available.
 The National Theatre recently published Twelfth Night with audio description on their channel for example, which is fantastic.

-So here’s a quick list of links that you might find useful, which are also on my Lockdown Resources page:
+So here’s a quick list of links that you might find useful, which are also on my Covid Resources page: